-The giant telecom AT&T (T) owns the HBOMax streaming service through its Time Warner or Warner Media subsidiary.
+The giant AT&T (T) owns the HBOMax streaming service through its Time Warner or Warner Media subsidiary.

 Warner Media claims HBOMax and the HBO Cable TV network had 36.3 million US subscribers on June 30, 2020.
-However, Warner Media admits there were only 4.1 million HBOMax activations in 2nd Quarter 2020, Variety reports.
+However, Warner Media admits there were only 4.1 million HBOMax activations in the 2nd Quarter of 2020, Variety reports.

 AT&T’s holdings include the Warner Brothers movie studios, HBO, the Hanna Barbara animation studio, Looney Tunes (Warner Brothers animation), DC Comics (home of Batman, Superman, and Wonder Woman), and several cable TV channels.
 AT&T’s cable TV channels include HBO, Turner Classic Movies, TNT, Cinemax, TBS, the Cartoon Network, and CNN.

-Other AT&T and holdings include regional telephone companies such as Michigan Bell, Pacific Bell, BellSouth, and Illinois Bell, the Direct TV satellite television service, New Line Cinema, Castle Rock Entertainment, Turner Broadcasting, 50% of the CW broadcast TV network, Turner Sports, and 30% of the ticket website Fandango.
+Other AT&T holdings include regional telephone companies such as Michigan Bell, Pacific Bell, BellSouth, and Illinois Bell, the Direct TV satellite television service, New Line Cinema, Castle Rock Entertainment, Turner Broadcasting, 50% of the CW broadcast TV network, Turner Sports, and 30% of the ticket website Fandango.

 AT&T makes enormous amounts of money.
 AT&T reported a quarterly gross profit of $22.967 billion, a quarterly operating income of $3.532 billion, and quarterly revenues of $40.95 billion on June 30, 2020.